 But no matter, the second book finally did come out in October of this year, better late than never.
 And I am thankful that I have lived long enough to get to read it.
 I hope I can make it to the year when I can read the final, third book.
-However, I had been so frustrated over the long delay that I had rushed ahead and preemptively written a kind of "ante-review" about this second book.
+However, I was so frustrated over the long delay that I had rushed ahead and preemptively written a kind of "ante-review" about this second book.
 I will occasionally refer back to my ante-review because I had raised several questions in it.
 Now that the second book has crossed over from being "never was" to "finally arrived," it does answer, or partly answers, at least some of those questions that I had raised.

-Credit to the Ghost WriterFirst of all, I want to commend Roger Sachs and the people who assisted him.
-They are given credit at the end of the book.
+Credit to the Ghost WriterFirst of all, I want to commend Roger Sachs and the people who assisted him who are given credit at the end of the book.
 One difference you will notice in the second book is the better editing.
 Before anything else, Lonnie was a preacher of the Gospel, and he greatly enjoyed preaching to people.
 He was not a writer, however, and his preaching style of communication doesn't always translate very well to the written page.
 The first book had some rough edges to it.
 Therefore, I thought the editing in the second book did much to improve the clarity without muffling Lonnie's voice in the process.
 Roger managed to achieve the right balance.
 Lonnie would have approved of the results, I am sure.
 No editing job is ever perfect, and while I wasn't out to hunt for errors, I did notice a few mistakes in grammar and vocabulary, but most readers will not spot them.

 The other important aspect of the second book was the inclusion of testimonies from people who personally knew or interacted with Lonnie at various stages in his life.
 Again, I think Roger Sachs managed to find the right balance in what materials and how much were added.
 The testimonies were very interesting and served to illustrate the points that Lonnie was trying to make about himself and what was happening.
-The danger is that too much testimony might have caused the book to veer off course or possibly become a vehicle for people out there who have their own axes to grind, grievances to air, or political agendas to pursue.
-This has always been a concern of mine, particularly after seeing the sorry results of a certain "Bible Story" film documentary about Lonnie.
+The danger was that too much testimony might have caused the book to veer off course and become a vehicle for people who have their own axes to grind, grievances to air, or political agendas to pursue.
+This has always been a concern of mine, especially after seeing the sorry results of a certain "Bible Story" film documentary about Lonnie.
 I want to commend Roger Sachs because I think he got things about right.
 The books are Lonnie's authorized autobiography, his autobiography, and so far Roger has kept it that way.

 There is so much interesting material in Lonnie's second book that it would not be possible for me to comment on all of it.
 I would end up writing a whole book of its own if I tried.
-Therefore, I have to limit the topics here to a few salient points that I think are important and noteworthy.
+Therefore, I have had to limit the topics here to a few salient points that I thought are important and noteworthy.
 To cover these points, I will be quoting a few snippets from the book to illustrate what I am saying.
-It would be far better for people to go and read the book for themselves, because I have to keep the quotations fairly short.
-Also, I have kept any boldface or italics there were originally in the printed text.
+It would be far better for people to go and read the book for themselves, because I have had to keep the quotations fairly short.
+Also, I have kept any boldface or italics that were originally in the printed text.

 Lonnie's Purpose for His AutobiographyFirst of all, why did Lonnie decide to put together his autobiography?
-Well, Lonnie himself explicitly states his reason in the second book on page 139.
+Well, Lonnie himself explicitly states his primary reason in the second book on page 139.
 After talking extensively about the famous Mother's Day service that occurred on May 11th, 1980, at Calvary Chapel of Yorba Linda, Lonnie says this:

 You know, the reason I'm writing this book is to reach as many people as I can with the message and reality of Christ.
 There were around four hundred people present in that gymnasium on Mother's Day 1980, but I am praying that this "labor of love" will reach many, many more of you — and that the power and the presence of the Holy Spirit will fall on you even right now wherever you are, just like He did in Canyon High School way back when.
 God is not limited by time, space, geography, or anything else, and He is only looking for those of who have a hungry, open heart toward Him.
 He loves each and every one of us…I think that this short statement concisely summarizes the motive Lonnie had for telling his story.
 The story was really about the message that he was bearing.
-Before anything else, he was through and through convinced of the reality of the love and power of Christ.
+Before anything else, he was convinced of the reality of the love and power of Christ.
 He experienced it, and he wanted it to be shared with as many people as possible.
 People with an open heart will definitely hear the message he wanted to deliver.

 …I want to mention something something important about meetings like Mother's Day and even the previous meetings in Africa and going forward.
 The Lord gave me the ability to see in the natural and in the Spirit, to see when the Holy Spirit is dealing with someone or resting on someone's life or imparting something.
 I believe it is a gift that is available to anyone, and I knew from the get-go that it was something the Lord wanted me to demonstrate and model for the whole Body of Christ.
 It is not a gimmick to be copied, but a gift to seek and embrace.
 I think it is combination of several of the spiritual gifts put into one: discernment, words of knowledge, wisdom, prophecy, and miracles all wrapped together.
 Like with all gifts from God, they are designed for us to become more effective in proclaiming the good news of the gospel of our Lord and Savior.This was Lonnie's view of the gifting that he was given and its ultimate purpose.
 Now it would not be possible for me to cite all the testimony regarding the events in South Africa and the phenomena that transpired there.
 There is just too much material to cover in a book review.
 The reader will have to discover it all for himself.
 The book not only includes Lonnie's own testimony regarding these things but also that of other people who were there as well.
-To put it simply, what happened in South Africa was astonishing.
+What happened in South Africa was astonishing.
 The same was also true, and more so, of what later happened at John Wimber's church in Yorba Linda when Lonnie ministered there on Mother's Day, 1980.
 And because these events were so out of the ordinary, there will be people who will simply not accept that such things can ever happen or that God would ever choose to affect people's lives with such a swift and overwhelming experience of His presence and power.
-Indeed, John Wimber found it very difficult at first to accept what had transpired before his eyes.
-He was shocked.
-But, whether people accept these things or not, this was what attended Lonnie's ministry.
+John Wimber found it very difficult to accept what had transpired before his eyes — he was shocked.
+But whether people accept these things or not, this was what came with Lonnie's ministry.
 As Lonnie explained it, "God put an anointing on my life in Africa that has never lifted off of me.
 He put it there for me to give away…" (page 97).
 And controversy or not, Lonnie was not going to quench it, for this reason and for those I have quoted above.
 As John Ruttkay once remarked about Lonnie, "…he had less fear of man than anyone I ever met" (page 144).

 Suddenly, the power of God through the presence of the Holy Spirit fell on me and filled me from the tip of my toes to the top of my head.
 The presence of God was so strong that it felt like my hair was on fire!A short time later, pastor Chuck asked Lonnie if he would like to go to Africa.
 He responded that he would pray about it, but Lonnie took this question from Chuck as a double confirmation of his calling to go overseas.
 Next, the leaders of Calvary Chapel Costa Mesa laid hands on Lonnie and officially commissioned him to begin this new work.
 However, Lonnie had a surprise waiting for him, which the leadership, and presumably Chuck, didn't bother to tell him at the time.
 Here is what Lonnie says on pages 28 to 29: